JLawrence04/Projects/NBA_Season_Wins_Predictor/Readme.md

 - Data collection from API called NBA_api.
 - Preprocessed data and did some data visualizations to gain insights on the data being worked with.
 - Standardized and scaled data for ML model so differences between feature values didn't interefere with ML model training and predicting.
-- Hyperparameter tuned a Support Vector Machine (SVR) model to find the optimal hyperparameters to use for the SVR ML model for the dataset being used in this project.
+- Hyperparameter tuned a Support Vector Regression (SVR) model to find the optimal hyperparameters to use for the SVR ML model for the dataset being used in this project.
 - Trained model from data of teams from previous seasons and tested models on teams unforeseen to the model including from seasons not used in training.
 - Created interactive web interface for user input and test different metric combinations and their associated predicted amount of wins